FaberGG/fabergg/README.md

 ### 🌟 What I'm up to:
 - 🔭 Currently studying **Systems Engineering**
 - 🌱 Learning new technologies and improving my full-stack skills
-- 🎨 Creating digital art and illustrations
+- 🎨 Creating art and illustrations
 - 📚 Always exploring the latest in web development
 - 🚀 Working on personal projects to expand my portfolio